Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 With Kuno’s limited time, we focused on designing components exclusively for the Feelgood App.
 I would add more later.

-Although it was tempting to create every basic interface component, I had been advised against this by design system experts Dan Mall and Brad Frost during the conference An Event Apart in Boston in 2019.
+Although it was tempting to create as many components as possible, I had been advised against this by design system experts Dan Mall and Brad Frost during the conference An Event Apart in Boston in 2019.

 Dan Mall, Alexander Skogberg (me) and Brad Frost smiling at An Event Apart Boston in 2019.